Aerc (mail client)

 r = :reply -aq<Enter>

-(I also changed the 'A' binding to :archive year
+(I also changed the 'A' binding to :archive year, keep reading.)

 Setting up IMAP message archiving